-This article was last reviewed and updated on 28 July 2020
+This article was originally published on 28/05/2019 and was reviewed and updated accordingly on the above date.

 Like most industries, insurance has a language all of its own and it’s not uncommon for people to be unclear what certain terms in their insurance papers mean, which can be a problem.
 But fear not!
 At EBM RentCover we are committed to guiding clients through the maze of insurance jargon.